 Luther Rice supports the tenets and spirit of the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
-It is the responsibility of the student to inform the institution of any disabilities, physical and/or mental, which might in any way affect the student's academic progress.
+It is the responsibility of the student to inform the institution of any disabilities, physical and/ or mental, which might in any way affect the student's academic progress.
 Luther Rice will make reasonable accommodation to meet the needs of any student with a disability.
-Please contact the Director of Student Affairs for a Disability Accommodation Form at StudentServices@LutherRice.edu.
+Please contact the Executive Vice President and Provost for a Disability Accommodation Form at StudentServices@LutherRice.edu.